 - chopped hard boiled eggs

-- drained chick peas
+- drained chickpeas or green peas

 When stored in the refrigerator in an airtight container or well covered the salad will last 3-5 days.
 Unless you make additions or changes to the basic recipe, this particular one should be fine for closer to the 4-5 day point, since it uses store bought mayo and pickles aren’t very perishable.
 You may find it is actually tastier on the second day once the flavors have melded together.